Financial Concepts And Your Small Business

 The idea here is to plan with what you have and what you know and to take into consideration those events that could impact or influence your business, whether they be external economic factors or legal issues.

-Planning involves estimates and your best reasoned judgement at a particular point in time, and plans should roll “forward” as events occur.
+Planning involves estimates and your best reasoned judgement at a particular point in time, and plans should roll “forward” and change as events evolve and new evidence arises.

 What I’ve presented here are some broad “brush strokes.”
 If you would like to learn more, contact Engineered Accounting Solutions HERE.